Amyy16/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. Display current directory contents,long format with user and group ids displayed numerically.

 7. Script that creates a directory inside another directory.

+8. Script that moves a file from a directory to another.